-Many school districts provide bus transportation to Oakland Catholic High School for students in their district.
-However, several school districts do not.
-Please review the lists below to coordinate busing for your daughter(s).
+Many school districts provide bus transportation to Oakland Catholic High School for students in their school district.
+These school districts are listed below, along with options for paid private busing when other transportation is not offered.

 City of Pittsburgh

 Students who live two miles or more away from the school and who are residents of the City are eligible for a ConnectCard.
 They are distributed to students the first week of school and reloaded every month by Port Authority's Business Web Portal.
 If the card is lost or stolen, the student must report it to the School Office at Oakland Catholic.
 Replacement cost is $5.00 and takes up to two weeks to be replaced by the Port Authority.